noaros/p/README.md

 # Conclusion

 I had fun and learned a lot!
 Most of the work done on this project is not obvious from the final forms but was spent investigating edge cases and alternates, trying to understand why something wasn't working.
 I lost a board, and had a plethora of USB connection issues.
-By the end I gained a lot of comfort with the datasheets and general patterns of this kind of development.
+By the end I gained a lot of comfort with the reference manual (which I thought was the datasheet lol) and general patterns of this kind of development.

  There are some naughty bits in this project as I sought the minimal path.
 You know, for educational purposes!
 I omitted many *gcc* build parameters and attributes.
 Those probably deserve a closer look.
 I messed around with ad hoc linker scripts, but that's just fun. :smile: I used tight spin loops for delays, those need a *nop* or similar.
 Poking the start of *sram* with arbitrary logging data is dirty, and probably corrupts something in the *C* startup.
 I could make it safe by reserving some space with the linker script.
 I used basic types that could get me in trouble, such as *int* instead of *uint32_t*.
 Still, the blue light blinks.